Size does indeed matter! Let us clarify what we mean by this now that we have your attention, at least in terms of placing.

 The Doon features the same multi-layer face as the rest of the Ping Sigma G Series (a combo of an elastomer insert laid under an anodized aluminum face).
 This provides the Doon a pleasant, soft feel with enough feedback to let you know when your putt is off.

-In that regard, the flatstick has an additional 400 grams of weight in the head, which is counterbalanced by a counterweight in the shaft’s butt (comes in either 34 or 35-inch length).
+In that regard, the flatstick has an additional 400 grams of weight in the head, counterbalanced by a counterweight in the shaft’s butt (comes in either a 34 or 35-inch length).

-This makes it extremely steady and forgiving, as well as an excellent tool for calming your hands on 10-foot and in putts.
+This makes it extremely steady and forgiving and an excellent tool for calming your hands on 10-foot and in putts.